tangentyh/notes-of-tan/docs/HTTP.md

      - `200 OK` or `204 No Content`

 1. `DELETE`
-   - traits — may has body, may has body, not safe, idempotent, not cacheable, not in forms
+   - traits — may have body, may have body, not safe, idempotent, not cacheable, not in forms
    - related responses
-     - `200 Accepted` — the action will likely succeed but has not yet been enacted
+     - `202 Accepted` — the action will likely succeed but has not yet been enacted
      - `204 No Content` — the action has been enacted and no further information is to be supplied
      - `200 OK` — the action has been enacted and the response body includes a representation describing the status